GoogleCloudPlatform/pci-gke-blueprint/README.md

 ## Known Issues and Limitations

-- This demo assumes that it will be deployed to a dedicated GCP Organization.
-  Some components, like Cloud Security Command Center are Organization-level resources that are not designed to be run with multiple copies in a single GCP Organization.
-They don't necessarily conflict, but may, depending on your Organization's configuration.
-- If your GCP Organization is shared between other users or teams, consult your Organization Admins before building the demo.
+- If your GCP Organization is shared between other users or teams, consult your Organization Admins before building the Blueprint.
-- This demo does not implement a multi-envionment setup.
+- This Blueprint does not implement a multi-envionment setup.
 There is no "pre-prod", "staging", or "production" differentiation.
-However, there is no reason that this demo couldn't be expanded to accommodate such a setup if you so choose.
+However, there is no reason that this Blueprint couldn't be expanded to accommodate such a setup if you so choose.
-- Order matters when it comes to building the infrastructure, create the projects in the order laid out in this documentation.
-- This demo is meant to showcase various GCP features and act as a starting point to build a security-focused environment focused on PCI compliance.
-This demo has **not been reviewed by a QSA** and deploying an application into this environment does not qualify as being PCI-DSS compliant
+- This Blueprint is meant to showcase various GCP features and act as a starting point to build a security-focused environment focused on PCI compliance.
+This Blueprint has been reviewed by [Coalfire](https://cloud.google.com/architecture/blueprints/google-cloud-pci-gke-review.pdf) but deploying an application into this environment does not qualify as being PCI-DSS compliant.

 ## Helpful Links